SwarmUS/Pioneer-Mechanical-Update/README.md

 - **D435i**
   - **D435i_case.sldprt**: Realsense D435i protective case
   - **Intel_RealSense_Depth_Camera_D435.SLDASM**: 3D model of the camera distributed by Realsense [CAD Files (intelrealsense.com)](https://dev.intelrealsense.com/docs/cad-files)
-  - **D435i_support.sldprt**: Camera stand that fits on a bolt pattern of the pioneer's top plate.
+  - **D435i_support.sldprt**: Camera stand that fits on the bolt pattern of the pioneer's top plate.
 The protective case is compatible with the support.
   - **D435i.SLDASM**: Assembly of the camera, its protective case and its support.
   - **protected_D435i.SLDASM**: Assembly of the camera and its protective case.